NetHack/NetHack/win/curses/Readme.txt

 resizing of the terminal window, so you can play with it to see how it looks best to you during a game.
-Also, the align_status and align_message options may be set during the game, so you can experiment to see what arraingement looks best to you.
+Also, the align_status and align_message options may be set during the game, so you can experiment to see what arrangement looks best to you.

-For menus, in addition to the normal configurable keybindings for menu navigation descrived in the Guidebook, you can use the right and left arrows to to forward or backward one page, respectively, and the home and end keys to go to the first and last pages, respectively.
+For menus, in addition to the normal configurable keybindings for menu navigation descrived in the Guidebook, you can use the right and left arrows to forward or backward one page, respectively, and the home and end keys to go to the first and last pages, respectively.

 Some configuration options that are specific to or relevant to the